Our innovations in neurological care and research are making history.

-The OSU Wexner Medical Center has brought together five of our neuroscience-related departments into one comprehensive neuroscience program.
+The Ohio State Neurological Institute has brought together five of our neuroscience-related departments into one comprehensive neuroscience program.
 This combines the talents of more than 170 faculty members in the departments of Neuroscience, Neurology, Neurosurgery, Psychiatry and Physical Medicine & Rehabilitation.

 In addition to our world-class care and innovative therapies, we are leading the nation in research of neurological conditions.
 We are one of only five neuroscience centers in the country selected by the National Institutes of Health to participate in both the Neurological Emergencies Treatment Trials Network and NeuroNEXT: Network for Excellence in Neuroscience Clinical Trials.